Ahmed-AbouElfetouh/Leon-Template/README.md

 #  HTML and CSS Template

-A Fully Responsive Template by Using Mediea Queries, you can scroll smoothly to any section pure CSS.
+A Fully Responsive Template by Using Media Queries, you can scroll smoothly to any section pure CSS.

 ## For Live Preview [Click Here](https://ahmed-abouelfetouh.github.io/leon-template/)
 ## Project Screenshot